feload/ReactNativePlayground/README.md

-# ReactNativePlayground
+# React Native Playground
-React native playground repository.
+This repo contains all the resulting experiments of my learning process.